To help prepare your website and business for 2017, we’ve created Web Week, a week-long tradition occurring from December 26 to New Year’s Eve.

 Whether you’re moving from a cheap host to a managed provider like WP Engine or if you’re a WP Engine customer looking for a dedicated server or multi-zone server environment, the low traffic of Web Week is the perfect time to make a move.

-For those on other hosts, the benefits of WP Engine are endless.
+For those on other hosts, the benefits of WP Engine’s managed WordPress hosting platform are endless.

 WP Engine’s performance platform includes an array of WordPress optimization technology to harden your site’s security, improve uptime, deliver content blazingly fast, and meet users’ site speed expectations.